 Now, these restrictions are expanded to all diesel fuel including use in off-road diesel engines and large engines.
 Ultra-low sulfur highway diesel fuel (15 ppm sulfur maximum) has been used in all model year 2007 and later highway diesel vehicles and engines.
 It is recommended to be used in all diesel vehicles and engines.
 Based on the standard test method ISO 13032, the analysis of sulfur in ultra-low sulfur diesel is used.

 ||Rigaku NEX QC+

 ||Single position 32mm

 International Standard Test Method

-The Rigaku NEX QC+ is compliant with ISO 13032 for the measurement of ultra-low sulfur between 8 - 50 mg/kg in diesel fuels and gasolines as described in the ISO 13032 method Scope.
+The Rigaku NEX QC+ is compliant with ISO 13032 for the measurement of ultra-low sulfur between 8 - 50 mg/kg in diesel fuels and gasoline as described in the ISO 13032 method Scope.

-For sample measurement, shake the sample bottle gently, allow bubbles to settle and fill a 32mm XRF sample cup with 5g of sample.
+For sample measurement, shake the sample bottle gently, allow bubbles to settle, and fill a 32mm XRF sample cup with 5g of the sample.

 Empirical calibration was done using a suite of 6 certified diesel calibration standards as shown in Table 1